Image: Sunny Drake and Eponine Lee (Graham Isador)

 Building on the success of working with three children as dramaturgs throughout the process (also a first for us at Nightswimming!), we have been excited that Sunny and his team have brought a larger group of children into the creative process as collaborators in the creation of Act 2, which shifts from the verbatim format into a participatory experience for a multi-generational audience.

 After the sold out work-in-progress presentation at Summerworks in 2019, Sunny undertook another round of interviews to expand the piece with the important and difficult topics kids had brought forward: death, climate anxiety and mental health.
 The script has continued to evolve since then, expanding beyond themes of love and relationships to focus also on climate change, mental health and other areas children were interested in discussing.
-We all learned a lot from the SummerWorks run, and we continue to support Sunny’s process as it unfolds.
+We all learned a lot from the SummerWorks run, and continued to support Sunny’s process as it unfolded.

 During the pandemic, Sunny shifted CHILD-ISH online in new and exciting ways, ultimately creating a four episode web series filmed on Toronto playgrounds.